 The Partnership develops its annual policy priorities through discussions with its membership.
 Our priorities include both legislative changes and systems change efforts to strengthen responses to domestic violence, protect victims and hold perpetrators accountable.
 In addition to our identified priorities, the Partnership actively supports and opposes many bills each year.
-Click here for information about all of the bills the Partnership is tracking.

 The Partnership works closely with the National Network to End Domestic Violence (NNEDV) on federal advocacy efforts, including advocating for sustained federal funding for domestic violence programs.
 Every year, representatives from the Partnership travel to Washington, DC to ensure that the needs of programs and victims are heard in Congress.
 You can visit NNEDV’s website for more information about federal policies that impact survivors.